 A preamp “amplifies” the signal coming from the pickups on your electric guitar.
 It increases the strength of the signal coming from your guitar, making it stronger (and louder) –enough to be heard through a speaker at a sufficient volume.

 Guitar amplifiers usually have a built-in preamp that amplifies your signal before it’s sent to the speaker of the amp.
 However, most regular speakers do not have a built-in preamp and thus cannot amplify the signal coming from your guitar pick-up before passing it to the speaker.
+This article discussed in detail how to make a guitar amp from the speaker, if you don´t have separate speakers.

 Differences in plug/jack sizes & configurations

-Similarly, most modern speakers come with a 3.55mm (or ⅛ inch) aux stereo input jack, nearly all guitar cables have a 6.35mm (or ¼ inch) TS mono output plug.
+Similarly, most modern speakers come with a 3.55mm (or ⅛ inch) aux stereo input jack, and nearly all guitar cables have a 6.35mm (or ¼ inch) TS mono output plug.
 This means that there is no way for you to directly plug your guitar into a speaker, without the use of some sort of preamp, interface, or converter.

 But even if you were to find a way to fit the plug into the jack (such as in method 4 detailed below), there’s a chance it still might now work.